 Inflation is the consequence of reckless central bank stimuli.
 It’s arrogant, to say the least, to think that one can control the economy through interest rate changes and cash injections.

 First of all, it doesn’t work in the long run, bringing more harm than good.
-Second, it inevitably corrupts, as the incentives eventually twists the people in control.
+Second, it inevitably corrupts, as the incentives eventually twist the people in control.
 Lastly, this way of controlling the economy makes the rich even richer.

 And who pays for this reckless arrogance?
 Me and you.